SAMHSA’s Awareness Day 2019 event, “Suicide Prevention: Strategies That Work,” took place on May 6.

 The event served as a launch for activities being held across the country throughout the month.
 States, tribes, territories, and communities across the nation are encouraged to host events and activities around children’s mental health throughout the month of May.

 The event was SAMHSA’s 14th annual observance of Awareness Day.
 The overall goals of this year’s Awareness Day observance were to:

 - Showcase evidence-based best practices in the field of children’s mental health;

 - Encourage child-serving providers to collaborate with family and youth leaders to meet the needs of children, youth, and young adults with severe emotional disturbance and their families; and

 - Educate the public about the importance of seeking mental health services when needed.
-More information about this year’s event in Washington, DC, including how you can register to attend in person or watch the live webcast, will be available soon!

-Access evidence-based resources for suicide prevention developed by SAMHSA’s Suicide Prevention Resource Center and other suicide prevention organizations and experts.
+- Access evidence-based resources for suicide prevention developed by SAMHSA’s Suicide Prevention Resource Center and other suicide prevention organizations and experts.

 - Stay tuned for the Awareness Day 2019 Final Report later this summer.